How Many Work Hours in a Year? Breakdown With Calculator

 - Unpaid gaps between projects

-Tracking hours consistently is essential for pricing, profitability, and understanding your effective hourly rate.
+Tracking hours consistently with employee time tracking software is essential for pricing, profitability, and understanding your effective hourly rate.

 Regional and Industry Variations